On sources to variabilities of simple cells in the primary visual cortex: A principled theory for the interaction between geometric image transformations and receptive field responses: Main classes of locally linearized geometric image transformations

 \section{Main classes of locally linearized geometric image transformations}

-For a monocular observer that views the objects in a 3-D scene by a planar 2-D image sensor, the projection is described by a non-linear perspective projection model.
-For a binocular observer or multiple monocular observers that view the same 3-D scene from multiple observation points and multiple viewing directions, the transformations between the different views of the same scene are described by non-linear projective transformations.
-To substantially simplify these non-linear projection models, we will linearize them locally around each point in terms of local first-order derivatives, which will then result in the following classes of linear projection models applied to the image coordinates of the form $x = (x_1, x_2)^T \in \bbbr^2$ and the temporal variable $t \in \bbbr$: \begin{description} \item[\em Uniform spatial scaling transformations:]
+For a monocular observer, that views the objects in a 3-D scene by a planar 2-D image sensor, the projection is described by a non-linear perspective projection model.
+For a binocular observer or multiple monocular observers, that view the same 3-D scene from multiple observation points and multiple viewing directions, the transformations between the different views of the same scene are described by non-linear projective transformations.
+To substantially simplify these non-linear projection models, we will linearize them {\em locally\/} \footnote{This means that a new model for local linearization is defined for each point in space and each moment in time, thereby implying a substantially better accuracy compared to a global linearization.} around each point in terms of local first-order derivatives, which will then result in the following classes of linear projection models applied to the image coordinates of the form $x = (x_1, x_2)^T \in \bbbr^2$ and the temporal variable $t \in \bbbr$: \begin{description} \item[\em Uniform spatial scaling transformations:]

 where $S_x \in \bbbr_+$ is a spatial scaling factor.

 \item[\em Spatial affine transformations:]

 where $A$ is a non-singular $2 \times 2$ matrix with strictly positive eigenvalues.